shariq1989/cookbook/content/recipe/zuppa_toscana.md

 ----

-I hope you enjoy this Olive Garden Zuppa Toscana copycat.
+I hope you enjoy our Olive Garden Zuppa Toscana copycat.
 If you try it, be sure to let us know what you think!

-Other soup and stew recipes from The Jamil Ghar:
+Similar recipes from The Jamil Ghar:

 * [Beef and Chickpea Stew]({{< ref "beef-chickpea-stew" >}})
 * [Chikmirtka]({{< ref "georgian-soup" >}})